NeXTLinux/nextlinux-engine/docs/content/docs/usage/cli_usage/subscriptions/_index.md

 The `subscription activate` command is used to enable a subscription type for a given image.
 The command takes the following form:

-`anchore-cli subscription activate SUBSCRIPTION_TYPE SUBSCRIPTION_KEY`
+`nextlinux-cli subscription activate SUBSCRIPTION_TYPE SUBSCRIPTION_KEY`

 SUBSCRIPTION_TYPE should be either: